-The Honorable Denise Nappier State Treasurer 55 Elm Street Hartford, CT 06106
+The Honorable Denise L. Nappier State Treasurer 55 Elm Street Hartford, CT 06106

-Dear Ms. Nappier:
+Dear Ms. Nappier

-I have reviewed the accompanying general purpose financial statements of Connecticut for the fiscal year ending June 30, 2004.
-The statements are prepared by my office in conformance with generally accepted accounting principles.
+I have reviewed the accompanying general purpose financial statements of the State of Connecticut for the Fiscal Year ending June 30, 2004.
+The statements and the Independent Auditors' Report are extracted from the Comprehensive Annual Report of the State of Connecticut, which is prepared by my office in conformance with generally accepted accounting principles.